Harsh chemical drugs to rectify hormonal imbalance can ravage the body with their side effects.

-According to Dr. Muneerah, to avoid these menstrual disorders one needs to drink a glass hot water mixed with juice of one lemon and one teaspoon of fresh ginger juice with one tablespoon of pure honey and take it twice a day from two days prior to the commencement of the menstrual cycle.
+According to Dr. Muneerah, to avoid these menstrual disorders one needs to drink a glass hot water mixed with the juice of one lemon and one teaspoon of fresh ginger juice with one tablespoon of pure honey and take it twice a day from two days prior to the commencement of the menstrual cycle.

-During menstruation this needs to be taken four times a day.
+During menstruation, this needs to be taken four times a day.
 This combination helps to ease the initial pain and discomfort of menstruation and also helps to cleanse the uterus and fallopian tubes.
 In a few months, it helps to regulate any abnormalities in the monthly cycle.

-300 ml of orange, sweet lime, muskmelon or watermelon juices, with a table spoon of honey, flavoured with tulsi, ginger and mint leaves gives prompt relief, if taken twice a day.
+300 ml of orange, sweet lime, muskmelon or watermelon juices, with a tablespoon of honey, flavoured with tulsi, ginger and mint leaves gives prompt relief if taken twice a day.

 The absence of periods, or amenorrhea, may be of two types.
 Primary amenorrhea is mainly due to genetic factors.
 Secondary amenorrhea is caused by illness, shock and stress.
-Natural therapies like steam baths, acupressure and hydrotherapy can treat this with long lasting results.
+Natural therapies like steam baths, acupressure and hydrotherapy can treat this with long-lasting results.

 To prevent symptoms of PMS, Dr. Munnerah recommends deep breathing thrice a day, in vajrasana pose.

 · Increase your intake of raw fruits and vegetables, soups and juices.